 Our results also give us tools for collaboration, deeper insights and understanding, and can fuel compassion.

 Asking someone what Harry Potter House they belong to has become a common icebreaker.
 When people share a house, they feel an immediate sense of belonging and connection.
-Although many suspect Ravenclaw, I’m definitely Gryffindor.
+I’m a combination of Ravenclaw and Gryffindor.

 Did I mention they are FUN!

 I’m sharing the results of my two favorite assessments.
 They’re my favorites because, of the gazillion quizzes I’ve taken, the feedback they provided resonated the most, felt accurate.
 Hopefully they’ll shed some light on who I am and how I interact with the world…

 I’m an AMFP!

 The Myers Briggs Personality Inventory (MBTI), is based on Jungian typology.
 If you’re familiar with these personality types, my letters should look (mostly) familiar.

 Myers Briggs doesn’t actually use the letter “A”.
 They assess whether you’re predominantly focused on your inner, or the social world.
 Introvert (I) and Extrovert (E), but I’m 90% sure I’m actually an Ambivert (A).

 - derive energy from socializing and alone time

 - are socially adept, comfortable in most social settings